 Object Recognition in 3D Data

 The acquisition and analysis of 3D data is of increasing importance in those application areas that require a high degree of automation and reliability of object recognition.
-The department's works in this field are concerned with the development, optimization and evaluation of methods for 3D data analysis for use with established sensor techniques as well as prototypical hardware.
-In addition to object recognition, data acquired by theses sensors are used for detecting changes and for providing context information for image exploitation.
+The department's research activities in this field are concerned with the development, optimization and evaluation of methods for 3D data analysis for use with established sensor techniques as well as prototypical hardware.
+In addition to object recognition, data acquired by these sensors are used for area-wide monitoring (e.g., 3D change detection) and to provide context information for image exploitation.

 Publications of the department